ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 ``````````````````````````````````````

-A vault ID is an identifier for one or more vault secrets.
-Since Ansible 2.4,
+A vault ID is an identifier for one or more vault secrets;
 Ansible supports multiple vault passwords.

 Vault IDs provide labels to distinguish between individual vault passwords.